stevewillson/sparsdr/README.md

 ## Compatibility

-We have tested SparSDR with GNU Radio 3.8.2.0.
+SparSDR works with GNU Radio 3.10.5.1

-SparSDR should work with any GNU Radio version in the 3.8 series.
+SparSDR should work with any GNU Radio version in the 3.10 series.

 ### Pluto SDR

 SparSDR works with the Analog Devices ADALM-PLUTO radio.
 We have tested hardware revisions B and C.

 ### USRP N210

-We have tested SparSDR with a USRP N210 revision 4 with an SBX-120 or a CBX-120 daughter board.
+We have tested SparSDR with a NI-USRP 2922 (same as USRP-N210 revision 4 with an SBX-120 or a CBX-120 daughter board).

 This repository includes one FPGA image for the USRP N210 revision 4, and a separate FPGA image for N210 revisions 2 and 3.

 Daughter boards other than the SBX-120 should also work, with the following considerations:

-* If the daughter board receive bandwidth is less than 100 MHz, this will limit what you can receive with SparSDR
+* If the daughter board receive bandwidth is less than 100 MHz, this will limit what you can receive with SparSDR.
 * If the daughter board receive bandwidth is greater than 100 MHz, you may see aliasing because the signal will still be sampled at 100 million samples per second.

 ## Licenses